bokuweb/re-resizable/README.md

 The `customClass` property is used to set the custom `className` of a resizable component.

-#### customStyle: Proptypes.object
+#### `customStyle`: Proptypes.object

 The `customStyle` property is used to set the custom `classStyle` of a resizable component.

-#### handleStyle: PropTypes.shape({ top: PropTypes.object, right: PropTypes.object, bottom: PropTypes.object, left: PropTypes.object, topRight: PropTypes.object, bottomRight: PropTypes.object, bottomLeft: PropTypes.object, topLeft: PropTypes.object })
+#### `handleStyle`: PropTypes.shape({ top: PropTypes.object, right: PropTypes.object, bottom: PropTypes.object, left: PropTypes.object, topRight: PropTypes.object, bottomRight: PropTypes.object, bottomLeft: PropTypes.object, topLeft: PropTypes.object })

 The `handleStyle` property is used to override the style of one or more resize handles.